rojotic26/jobhunters/README.md

 ====================
-JOBHUNTERS: BASED ON TECOLOCO JOB OFFERS IN CENTRAL AMERICA
+JOBHUNTERS
 ---------------------

 ## Usage
 This gem may be used as a command line utility to obtain information of some job offers in CA by passing a category.
+BASED ON TECOLOCO JOB OFFERS IN CENTRAL AMERICA

 ## More Details
 This gem is based on the website: www.tecoloco.com